cakenggt/tab-sockets/README.md

 socket
 .to('test room')
 .broadcast
-.emit('ping', 'other tabs get this message');
+.emit('ping', 'other sockets get this message');

 socket
 .to('test room')
-.emit('ping', 'the emitting tab will also get this message');
+.emit('ping', 'the emitting socket will also get this message');
 ```

 ## Contributing